Avoidance is Never an Effective Conflict Style to Choose.

 Though the plant continues to be profitable, productivity has been off for several quarters.
-Rumor has it that some labor issues may be hurting efficiency.
+In addition, rumor has it that some labor issues may be hurting efficiency.

 If You Avoid Conflict to Keep the Peace

 When Sarah asked Alice to submit a productivity report, Alice glossed over the problems as temporary.
 Her Q3 easygoing, conflict avoidant approach tends to smooth over difficulty.
-Sarah followed up with a phone call, and Alice assured her that a flu outbreak was probably the culprit.
+When Sarah followed up with a phone call, Alice assured her that a flu outbreak was the probable culprit.
 “You’ll see, those numbers will bounce back.
 Things are fine!”

 I Hate Confrontation

-When dealing with Q3 behavior that shuns confrontation, which approach can increase the likelihood of discussing a problem honestly and openly?
+Sarah is dealing with Q3 behavior that shuns confrontation.
+Which approach can increase the likelihood of discussing a problem honestly and openly?

 A. Let’s face it: Q3 is unconfrontational and will continue to gloss over the problem.
 Better to get the information from a difference source.

-B. Create an atmosphere of trust and use a “What’s In It for Me” benefit statement to provide a safe environment for Q3.
+B. Create an atmosphere of trust.
+Use a “What’s In It for Me” benefit statement to provide a safe environment for Q3.